-Bacteria usually gets a bad rap for causing disease, yet swallowing a few billion a day in the name of health might cause most people to pause.
+Bacteria usually get a bad rap for causing disease and swallowing a few billion a day in the name of health might cause most people to pause.
 However scientific evidence, that continues to grow, suggests that one can treat and possibly prevent many illnesses with foods and supplements that contain certain types of live bacteria called probiotics.
-Since the mid-1990s, clinical studies have established that probiotic therapy can aid in the treatment of some gastrointestinal concerns, delay development of allergies in children as well as treat, help with mood and depression and prevent women’s vaginal and urinary infections.
+Since the mid-1990s, clinical studies have established that probiotic therapy can aid in the treatment of some gastrointestinal concerns, delay development of allergies in children as well as treat allergies, help with mood and depression and prevent women’s vaginal and urinary infections.
 Probiotics are also being used successfully with certain skin issues.

 In short, having an effective amount of friendly and beneficial bacteria throughout your gastrointestinal tract for the most part determines how efficiently your immune system can respond to invading pathogens, prevent infections from developing and help control inflammation.

 Probiotics which are also called ‘good bacteria’ are “organisms and substances that have a beneficial effect on the host animal by contributing to its intestinal microbial balance”, according to a report written by Parker, R. B. in the journal Animal Nutrition and Health.
 In addition, probiotic bacteria may have the potential to change brain neurochemistry and treat anxiety and depression-related disorders, according to a study published in the journal Proceedings of the National Academy of Sciences (PNAS).